th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
 Hi, I'm Corinthian.
-I am a student studying cybersecurity.
-In my free time I learn about operating system internals, pentesting, malware, and cryptography.
+I am a student studying cybersecurity, I work in IT.
+In my free time I learn about pentesting, malware/re, cryptography, and game development.

 🍻 **Certifications**: *ITIL 4 Foundation*, *eJPT*, *A+*, *Network+*, *Security+*